 And when they caught their breaths and laughed so hard, they almost choked, had to settle down several times to recompose themselves.

 Toward the end of their self-performances, on an empty stretch of California’s Route 128, Marci signaled to pass a large oil tanker truck, the driver acknowledged her request by blinking his brake lights and slowing his huge Cumming’s Diesel engine down to let them pass.

-As they passed and roared by in full song, the truck driver smiled at the two ingénues and gave them a big ‘thumbs up.’
+As they roared by in full song, the truck driver smiled at the two ingénues and gave them a big ‘thumbs-up.’
 Because his engine was on idle, he could hear Sarah and Marci singing and even picked up one of their tunes.

 Then as they got about a hundred feet in front of him, he blasted his air horns.
 Even with their singing at the top of their lungs, the air horns were more than startling.
-Then each girl gave the trucker a big ‘thumbs up,’ in return everyone laughed themselves silly.
+Each girl gave the trucker a big ‘thumbs-up’ in return, and then they laughed themselves silly.